 Magnolia Bark Extract Treats Multiple Invasive Cancers

-In yet another piece of evidence that nature provides the answers for most of our disease conditions: A flurry of recent research is establishing that an extract of an ancient medicinal plant is being heralded as a powerful anticancer agent.
+In yet another piece of evidence that nature provides the answers for most of our disease conditions: A flurry of recent research is establishing that an extract of magnolia bark is being heralded as a powerful anticancer agent.

 Honokiol for head and neck cancers

 Each year, more than 50,000 people in the U.S. are diagnosed with a head and neck cancer, according to the American Academy of Otolaryngology.
 The National Institute of Cancer estimates that some 20,000 Americans die every year will die from one of these cancers.

 What is a head and neck cancer you say?
 The term is somewhat confusing because it does not include brain cancers, nervous system cancers or spinal cancers.
 Head and neck cancers are in tumors of the oral cavity, the pharynx and larynx (throat region); the sinuses and the salivary glands.
 To clarify the terminology, the term nasopharyngeal cancer is now progressively being used to describe these cancers.